iVCam Features Description

 Miscs > Hardware Decoding iVCam will enable hardware decoding by default, and CPU decoding will be used after failure.
 You can choose different hardware decoders here to see which one can be used, which has better effect and lower resoruce usage.

-Miscs > Preferred GPU Users with multiple graphics cards can specify which GPU to use for iVCam video decoding and background replacement, and can also use different GPU for video decoding by modifying the value of the registry key “DecodeGPU”.
+Miscs > Preferred GPU Users with multiple graphics cards can specify which GPU to use for iVCam video decoding, encoding and background replacement.
+You can also use different GPU for video decoding and encoding by modifying the value of the registry key “DecodeGPU” and “EncodeGPU”.

 Video Recording